 The second-to-last level-up a Rogue gets gives them two incredible abilities.
 The first, Reliable Talent, means that they can never roll lower than a 10 in any Ability Check they make with a Skill they are proficient in.
 When combined with Expertise, Reliable Talent all but failure-proofs the Rogue since most critical Ability Checks they make will use skills they are probably Proficient in.

-The second thing Rogues get at Level 11 is one last improvement to their Sneak Damage.
-At 6d6 damage, your Rogue’s Sneak Attack is now as powerful as it’s ever going to be, so choose your targets wisely and watch as their bodies hit the floor.
+The second thing Rogues get at Level 11 is one last improvement to their Sneak Damage, which is now 6d6.
+Your Rogue’s Sneak Attack is now as powerful as it’s ever going to be in BG3, so choose your targets wisely and watch as their bodies hit the floor.

 Level 12